khulnasoft-lab/design.khulnasoft.com/contents/components/popovers.md

 ## Content alignment

-By default, popovers use a centered text approach for their content.
-This works well for a small amount of content with minimal formatting.
-However, if more content and/or formatting is introduced please consider formatting your content to be left-aligned so it is easier to read/consume.
+By default, popovers have their content centered.
+This works well for a small amount of text with minimal formatting.
+However, if more content and/or formatting is introduced please consider formatting it to be left-aligned so it is easier to read/consume.

 ## Demo